-Fiduciary Fund-
+Fiduciary Funds-

-Agency Funds

-Agency funds are used to account for assets held by the City Court in a trustee capacity or as an agent for individuals, private organizations, other governments, and/or other funds.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+The Fiduciary Funds account for assets that are held by the City Court in a custodial capacity pending their transfer to the proper recipient, as provided by Louisiana law.
+Fiduciary funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.